Bottle-M/Gamemode-Permissions/README.md

 # Gamemode-Permissions
-Specify permission node for each gamemode
+Specify permission nodes for each gamemode.